jdevfullstack/github-stats-guide/README.md

 My example is myself, I
 am not even a famous, but I already have more than 1k followers.
-Even though the weight is just .45, you still need audience for your projects.
+And even though the weight is just .45, you still need audience for your projects.
+That's really a good reason to pursue this.

 When I started doing these things, I was shocked when I visited my Google Analytics for my site.